FAIR4HEP/PFIN4UQAD/evaluation/README.md

                         Type of model to evaluate --batch-mode          Set this flag when running in batch mode to suppress tqdm progress bars
 ```

+The different notebooks contain the uncertainty quantification and out-of-distribution studies performed for each of the different models.
+The content of each notebooks is summarized below.

+- **FeatureHists.ipynb**: Obtain some of the feature histograms
+- **EDL-Evaluation.ipynb**: Contains basic evaluation of the EDL models by calculating their accuracies, AUROC, and AUROC-STD.
+Contains figures examining EDL-based uncertainty.
+- **MCDO-Evaluation.ipynb**: Contains basic evaluation of the MCDO models by calculating their accuracies, AUROC, and AUROC-STD.
+Contains figures examining EDL-based uncertainty.
+- **Ensemble-Evaluation.ipynb**: Contains basic evaluation of the Ensemble models by calculating their accuracies, AUROC, and AUROC-STD.
+Contains figures examining EDL-based uncertainty.
+- **UQ-Explorer.ipynb**: Performs Principal Component Analysis (PCA) on the latent space and analyzes uncertanties on the latent space.
+- **PFIN-Explorer.ipynb**: Performs feature ranking using $\Delta$AUC score,  MAD Relevance scores, mean deviation in probabilities, and mean deviation in uncertanties for input and latent space features.
+Obtains correlation matrics
+- **PFIN-UQ-Corr.ipynb**: Obtain correlation matrices between PCA on the latent space features and input/jet features
+- **ComparativePlotter.ipynb**: Obtain various plots comparing the uncertainty and accuracy between the EDL, Ensemble, and MCDO models